 Purchases & Subawards using Federal Funds

-Federal funds used for purchases and subawards must comply with the Procurement Standards included in OMB Circular A-110, sections .40 – .48.
+Federal funds used for purchases and subawards must comply with the Procurement Standards included in OMB Circular A-110, sections .40 – .48 and meet the procurement requirements specific to those individual sponsor award terms and conditions.

 To ensure that the procurement standards are met, Principal Investigators must, at a minimum, meet the following requirements:

 - avoid purchasing unnecessary items.